 To verify the regulation is working and to see if the prediction in figure 3.14 is correct new values were measured.
-These Values are the voltages with regulation enabled at different Reticles (see figure 4.3).
+These Values are the voltages with regulation enabled at different Reticles (see figure 4.4).

-Figure 4.3.: Observed AnaB voltages after regulation at multiple reticles.
+Figure 4.4.: Observed AnaB voltages after regulation at multiple reticles.
 Reticle #40 shows the best-case scenario with the least amount of V{drop} .
 Reticle #5 is a worst-case scenario, with the highest V{drop} while still being a usable reticle.

-In this figure three different reticles (#5, #29 and #40) were measured.
-Observable is, that firstly the regulation, which was set to achieve 1.8 V is working until I{ana} is at about 80 A. There the minmal potentiometer setting is used.
-From here further regulation, with the same hardware, is impossible.
+In figure 4.4 three different reticles (#5, #29 and #40) were measured.
+Observable is, that firstly the regulation, which was set to achieve 1.8 V is working until I{ana} is at $I{thresh} = 80$ A. There the minmal potentiometer setting is used.
+From here V{drop} behaves the same as without regulation.

 Secondly the voltages for different reticles is different and not equal.
 This was one of the assumptions in the SWRM.
-To describe that behavior a distance based model (subsection 4.2.2: DWRM) could be the solution.
+To describe that behavior a distance based model (subsection 4.2.3: DWRM) could be the solution.

-And third, under the assumption of a constant fit (up to $I{ana} \approx 80\,\mathrm{A}$) a systematic error can be observed.
+And third, under the assumption of a constant fit (up to $I{ana} \approx 80 \text{ A}$) a systematic error can be observed.